ninglab/DrugRanker/README.md

 ````

 ## Datasets
-- Download CCLE gene expression data 22Q1 version from [here](https://ndownloader.figshare.com/files/34008404) and save it as `data/CCLE/CCLE_expression.csv`.
+- CCLE: Download CCLE expression data from [here](https://ndownloader.figshare.com/files/34008404) and save it as `data/CCLE/CCLE_expression.csv`.
+- Combined: Download the `combined_rnaseq_data` file with gene expression data for cell lines renamed for CTRPv2 from [here](https://modac.cancer.gov/assetDetails?dme_data_id=NCI-DME-MS01-8088592) and save it in `Combined/`.
-- Please use the provided CTRP and PRISM datasets which are already processed.
+- Please use the provided CTRP (with adjusted AUCs) and PRISM datasets which are already processed.
 The processed datasets can be downloaded from [here](https://drive.google.com/drive/folders/1_w3_FSB0V4gzIdqku2enNfJIDeM5_pyO?usp=sharing).
-Unzip the `ctrp.zip` and `prism.zip` inside the `data` directory.
+Unzip the `ctrpv2.zip` and `prism.zip` inside the `data` directory.
-- For $\mathtt{pLETORg}$, we selected and used a set of M genes (out of 19,177 genes in CCLE gene expression data) using Elastic Net.
-- TODO: add instructions to process data from scratch.
+- TODO: add instructions to process data from scratch in `data/README.md` (INCOMPLETE).

 ## Experiments